Volunteering

 139 Park St W, Dundas, ON L9H 1X8, Canada

-Community museum showcasing how Canadian history and geography has unfolded in the Dundas Valley.
+Community museum showcasing how Canadian history and geography has unfolded in the Dundas Valley, offering a variety of exhibits and educational programs.
+Volunteer opportunities are available ranging from archival work to clerical and hospitality.

 Flamborough Drives Volunteer Program